-A feature designed to give you a visual snapshot of our favourite locations across the globe.
+Welcome back to my Snapshots Series.
+A feature designed to give you a visual snapshot of my favourite locations across the globe.

 Simply scroll down and absorb each image, but be warned, this insta-essay is likely to cause a strong desire to down tools and book yourself a one way ticket to Australia.

-In this edition we’ve collated a few of our favourite moments from our ULTIMATE AUSTRALIAN ROAD TRIP.
-So fasten your seatbelt, we’re taking you on a journey of over 25,000km across one of the world’s most diverse continents.
+In this edition I’ve collated a few of our favourite moments from my ULTIMATE AUSTRALIAN ROAD TRIP.
+So fasten your seat belt, I’m taking you on a journey of over 25,000km across one of the world’s most diverse continents.

 The only nation to govern an entire continent which is estimated to cover 7,692,024 square Kilometres, Australia offers a great variety of landscapes and coastlines to explore.

 Its southern shores host a lush blanket of plains and basins peppered with mountainous areas, such as the Musgrave Ranges in the northwest and the Flinders Ranges in the southeast.